pharaoh1/irecovery_windows/README.md

+#irecovery_windows
-To get it working better: please install Zadig and libusbK
+For it to work better, please install Zadig libusbK